RollSight dice tray camera in use - dice rolling on gaming desk

 Logitech C920, C922x, Razer Kiyo Pro, Elgato Facecam, Anker PowerConf C200

-• Small USB cameras with locked focus
+• Small USB cameras with fixed focus

 Won't be great